cyclejs-community/component-combinators/examples/volunteerApplication/README.md

 # Running it
 - `npm install`
 - `npm run wbuild`
+- have a look at `src/index.js` and decide whether to reset local storage or not at every page load
+  - should be done only when local storage is somehow corrupted (can happen between different windows).
+By default leave the `localForage.clear()` line commented out
 - then open with a local webserver the `index.html` in `$HOMEDIR/examples/volunteerApplication` directory